Tarleton 2 miles.

 A cosy open plan sitting room with kitchen to sit and relax in after a day of exploring.

-French doors lead out to a seated decking area, a perfect setting for those evenings relaxing and enjoying the wonderful surroundings.
+French doors lead out to a seated decking area and a hot tub, a perfect setting for those evenings relaxing and enjoying the wonderful surroundings.

 Further afield is Southport, this bustling town has many appealing activities for any age group.